 The search for an HIV vaccine started as early as 1981.
-Now it is close to four decades and no any HIV vaccine has been licensed yet.
-In early 1980s, many people thought the vaccine will be available within two years, they didn’t know what they were up against.
-HIV have been implicated to more than 35 million deaths world wide since then and based on World Health Organization, up to 37 million people are infected with the virus.
+Now it is close to four decades and no HIV vaccine has been licensed yet.
+In the early 1980s, many people thought the vaccine will be available within two years, they didn’t know what they were up against.
+HIV has been implicated to more than 35 million deaths worldwide since then and based on the World Health Organization, up to 37 million people are infected with the virus.
 The vaccine can either prevent a person from acquiring HIV (preventive vaccine) or to treat a person already infected by HIV (therapeutic vaccine).

 Diagram of the HIV virus.
 US National Institute of Health